Selsey: The jewel of Manhood

 There’s some classy industry: OceanAir make blinds and shutters for the world’s superyachts; there is a top-notch classic vehicle restoration garage; Bunn’s caravan site is a bold venture (see below); Selsey’s care home industry boasts serious professionalism; and inland, there is Nature’s Way, one of the country’s leading salad-growers and packers.

 The beach sees many ad hoc, polite small parties of youngish East Europeans, workers on the fields of salad crops which are the main agricultural product of the peninsula.
+Some East European families have settled in the town, and some have started businesses.
 There are zillions of retired people, some of them almost exotically potty, and not all of those on day-release from the many care homes the town hosts with some pride.
 Some of these homes are staffed by an invigorating variety of men and women from all over the world.
 Several are trail-blazers of proficient but humane care.

 The average Selsey-ite – permanent or temporary – is white and, I suspect, UKIP-ish.
 (The town is one of the party’s electoral success stories, its new seat in the West Sussex County Council being a marginal gain from the Tories.)
 But the average is not the total, or assertive.